egh/ledger-autosync/README.rst

 https://gitlab.com/egh/ledger-autosync/blob/master/ledgerautosync/converter.py#L421
 or the `example plugins directory <examples/plugins>`_.

-If you develop a CSV converter that you think will be generally useful, please consider submitting a pull request.
+If you develop a converter that you think will be generally useful, please consider submitting a pull request.

 Testing